 2003 brought me to California, and for nine years I performed as The Quimbys, a one-man classic rock show.
 I am a robust and versatile lead singer with a serious thing about accurate harmonies.
 In fact, I like to say I'm a great fan of harmony groups like The Beatles, Three Dog Night, and The Eagles.
 I've been the vocal arranger in several bands, and love to identify harmony parts, arrange them for the available voices, and sing them with other band members.
-In my solo show, I pre-record all my own harmonies so that I sing every part, lead and backup, which was an incredibly fun and educational process.
+In my solo show, I pre-record all my own harmonies so that I sing every part, lead and backup, which is an incredibly fun and educational process.

 My equipment includes a Fender Stratocaster with a Roland synthersizer pickup.